Exhibit: The Power of Women in Country Music

 The Power of Women in Country Music will take visitors on a journey through the history of women in country music, from the early years and post-World War II to the emergence of Nashville as a country music mecca and to female country artists becoming international pop sensations.
 The exhibit will feature artifacts, such as instruments and costumes, and special content from a diverse roster of 70 female country artists.

-This is a ticketed exhibition, and tickets can be purchased starting Friday, September 9.
+This is a ticketed exhibition, and tickets can be purchased starting Fri., Sept.
+9.

 - Sat., Oct.
-29: Opening Concert Kickoff with Charly Lowry, Caitlin Cary, and H.C.
+29: Opening Concert Kickoff with Charly Lowry, Caitlin Cary and H.C.
 McEntire

 - Sat., Dec.
 10: Tift Merritt Sings Country Music